bitnami/containers/bitnami/ghost/README.md

-# Bitnami package for Ghost
+# Bitnami Secure Image for Ghost

 ## What is Ghost?